Distribution

 PRD's login facility gives members and holders of producers' rights an overview of their works and rights as well as details of distributions and disbursements.

-PRD's members and rights holders are notified directly by email when required to claim their rights in connection with the distribution and disbursement of rights revenue for a given period.
+Rights holders are notified directly by email when required to claim their rights in connection with the distribution and disbursement of rights revenues.